 Photo equipment, laptop computer and portable external hard drives.

 Congratulations — your photos are now your own again.
-Better yet: they’re only yours, which somehow appeals to me particularly when it comes to photos.
+Better yet: they’re only yours, which somehow appeals to me, particularly regarding photos.

 Finding the right photo management app

 So, now we’re almost there.
-But your computer, your phone, and your tablet are not complete without an app like Mylio that helps you organize and manage all of your photos.
-Albums, photo ratings, face recognition, and maps that show the locations where you took a photo — those tools are all available with app on your device, just like they would be in the cloud.
+But your computer, phone, and tablet are incomplete without an app like Mylio Photos that helps you organize and manage your photos.
+Albums, photo ratings, face recognition, and maps that show the locations where you took a photo — those tools are all available with the app on your device, just like they would be in the Cloud.

 Woman's hands holding a mobile phone that is running the Mylio app

 There are other advantages.
-Mylio’s performance is amazing because you are running on your own devices — no longer dependent on a variable connection to the internet or cloud storage.
+Mylio Photos’ performance is amazing because you are running on your own devices — no longer dependent on a variable internet connection or Cloud storage connection.
 Quick and complete access to large photo libraries, even in the terabytes, is no longer an issue.

 Owning your photo legacy is important

-A friend of mine has been very clear about why he chooses to store his own photos, rather than trust one company to do so.
+A friend of mine has been very clear about why he chooses to store his photos rather than trust one company.
 He used to advise his clients to invest in Kodak stock because, if there is one company that would never go away, it was Kodak.
 Yet, not that long ago, I watched in amazement as a video showed Kodak literally blowing up its former building, as the company that would never go away shut down operations.

 Photographs represent memories that only grow more valuable with time.
-When we think about the legacy that photographs represent, and what information they contain about you, we need to think about protecting them long term.
-As good as cloud vendors seem today, I’m going to keep my photos where I know they are mine, safe and private.
+When we consider the legacy that photographs represent and what information they contain about us, we must consider protecting them long-term.
+As good as Cloud vendors seem today, I will keep my photos where I know they are mine, safe and private.
 My photos are on my own computers, phones, and tablets . . . and they’re going to stay there.